 - Broaden the community of supporters for urban-edge farming

-- Provide expertise, resources, tools and convening opportunities that advance vibrant regional agriculture and equitable food systems and help farmers thrive
+- Provide expertise, resources, tools and convening opportunities that strengthen local and regional food systems, integrated with regional resilience frameworks

 As a lean, entrepreneurial nonprofit organization, we use a collaborative approach to develop pioneering projects and provide technical services in the Bay Area and beyond.
 Our partners and clients include public agencies, land trusts, farmers and agricultural associations, planning and economic consultancy firms, public-interest organizations, educators, health experts, and urban and rural community groups.